April 8, 2020 Jan Groh, author (I seriously started this in late March and it kept getting away from me! Written from the POV of the western US.)

 Consider the outside contaminated at all times.
 And wash and thoroughly dry them daily if possible, carefully.
 If you must scratch, do so from the outside of the mask/cloth/bandana and then wash your hands if able.

 DON’T:Don’t let them get too soggy from your breath or other moisture for too long.
 This harbors bacteria, and can lead to yet other bad lung infections, including bacterial pneumonia.
-Try having a few on hand, so you can swap out as needed, at least daily.
+Try having a few on hand, so you can swap out as needed, at least daily if possible.
 Maybe carry a paper bag to store an extra in if needed.

 But we have been caught so short-sighted, short-handed and flat-footed that almost no one has ready supplies.
 So millions are madly scrambling to fashion masks almost any way they can.

 Some crafters only wish to supply doctors.

 Others, only to supply their own families and friends.

 And still others, only to make a buck, or $30 per mask.

 A small handful (like me once I get set up – I’m not yet) are happy to make them for anybody and everybody that needs them, period.
 Cuz we’re only as strong as our weakest (most-exposed) link right?

 Further, there is no single coordinating organization, and new clubs and groups spring up almost daily.
 (I would check NextDoor and Facebook for your area.)
 And quality varies widely.

 And my beloved “vogmask” so well known in MCAD circles is not only long out of stock, but also not the best option: it’s not designed for re-washing much, and if it has an exhaust valve like mine does, you are still exhaling breath and possibly spit out of that too.
 (Details!)